 *Update: In June of 2014, two 12-year-old girls from Wisconsin stabbed their 12-year-old friend nearly to death after they learned about Slender Man online.
 One of the girls told a detective that they were acting as "proxies" of the mythological character and that he told them to do it.

-Slender ManSlender Man is probably the most ubiquitous, successful and well-known terrifying or scary internet meme.Slender Man is a tall, thin figure that lurks in the shadows, taunting his victims in their waking and sleeping hours.
-According to internet myth, he has the ability to stretch and shorten his arms and has tentacles coming out of his back.
-The Slender Man can cause memory loss, insomnia, paranoia, coughing fits (“Slendersickness”), photograph/video distortions and he can teleport at will, according to the myth surrounding this supernatural creature.
+Slender Man is probably the most ubiquitous, successful, and well-known terrifying or scary internet meme.
+Until 2014, he was mostly a legend, a ghost story that kids of the Internet generation told each other.Slender Man is a tall, thin figure that lurks in the shadows, taunting his victims in their waking and sleeping hours.
+According to the Internet myth, he has the ability to stretch and shorten his arms and has tentacles coming out of his back.
+The Slender Man can cause memory loss, insomnia, paranoia, coughing fits (“Slendersickness”), photograph/video distortions, and he can teleport at will, according to the myth surrounding this supernatural creature.

 There have been countless fake accounts, images and made of the Slender Man ever since the legend caught on.

 There's a Slender Man song, a Slender Man documentary, and even a popular Slender Man video game.
 There is an ongoing web ARG (alternate reality game) called Marble Hornets that includes the Slender Man mythos.
 (Be sure to set aside time before you venture down that rabbit hole, though.)
 The popularity of Slender Man gave way to kids even dressing up as him for Halloween, taking pictures of themselves in shadows looking like him, and generally cosplaying as him and having fun: